Poetry Club Talks…Bukowski

 Poetry Club is here for three reasons, to increase the understanding and appreciation of poetry, illustrate healthy communication between people of different opinions, and promote the creation of new poetry clubs in your neighborhood.

 Since October 2015 we have been meeting in local coffee shops in our city, Bellingham, Washington.
 It started when four of us took Ron’s “Introduction of Poetry” class at a local community college.
 We enjoyed it so much we asked Ron if he would like to continue the discussion in a casual atmosphere.
 Currently, we are about 5-7 people who meet every Saturday online.
-Every week we discuss the work of a different poet, classical to contemporary.
+Every week we discuss the work of a different poet, from classical to contemporary.

 Poet: Charles Bukowski, b.1920- d.1994